perceptualrobots/chatgpt/report_generator/README.md

 ### File Encoding Issues
 - Ensure input files are UTF-8 encoded
 - Check for special characters that might cause issues

+### Author and Version Configuration
+- Set `REPORT_AUTHOR` in your `.env` file to customize the author name on the title page
+- If no author is specified, "Research Team" will be used as the default
+- Version numbers start at 1.0.0 and increment automatically with each PDF generation
+- Version history is tracked in the metadata.json file

 ## Cost Optimization
 - The system avoids regenerating unchanged sections to minimize API costs